 A performance matrix will assess the model with the best accuracy and optimality.
 Accuracy and loss graphs, confusion matrices, image classification of training data, and Cohen’s Kappa are all included in the performance matrix.

-Result and Discussion
+Results and Discussion

 The results of the research provide a summary of the model that was developed and put to the test using the research methods covered in the previous section.
 Also, the outcomes will be discussed and evaluated based on the photos, tables, and graphs acquired.
 The sentences that follow will talk about a particular understanding.

 A. Experiment Scenario